Study Materials Available

 Answer

-Definition: The study of the functions and activities of organisms and their parts.
+The study of metabolism (functions and activities) of organisms and their parts.

 Question

-Which branch of biology studies the formation and development of the embryo?
+What is the study of the formation and development of embryos called?

 Answer